"Give Victor Osimhen chieftaincy title": Edo man tells Esan elders

 - The 26-year-old set a new Galatasaray single-season record for most goals (36) by a foreign player, surpassing the previous record of 34 set by Brazilian legend Mario Jardel

-- Following his achievements, an Edo indigene has called on the Okhuesan community and the Esan Local Government Area to honour the striker with a chieftaincy title
+- An Edo indigene has called on the Okhuesan community and the Esan Local Government Area to honour the striker with a chieftaincy title

 Victor Osimhen’s alleged kinsmen have claimed that the football star neglected them after rising to fame.